 – Too-short ceiling heights

-– Slopes, bumps in the road, or nearby ditches
+– Slopes, ditches, or bumps in the road

 – Overhead obstructions like boxes, cages, and ramps

-If you need to complete your aerial lift certification to be as prepared and informed as possible to avoid hazards and serious accidents, check out the program at AerialliftCertification.com.
-Their certification class is online and offers the most convenient and affordable training option to workers that can be taken at any time on any device that is connected to the internet.
-And the best part is that it only takes about one hour to complete the comprehensive, OSHA-compliant aerial lift training.
+When you need fast, affordable aerial lift safety training, check out the program at AerialliftCertification.com.
+Our online certification class is OSHA-compliant, and only takes about an hour to complete.
+It can be taken at any time on any device that is connected to the internet.
+Workers will learn all they need to know about aerial lift safety, including inspections.
 So join today and complete your aerial lift certification during your lunch break.